Solved! What Does Poison Ivy Look Like?

 Photo: istockphoto.com

-Many of us have likely heard the phrase, “leaves of three, let it be,” about poisonous plants.
+How many leaves does poison ivy have?
+The common phrase “leaves of three, let it be” is a good rule of thumb for identifying poisonous weeds.
 However, many plants grow in leaves of three, so understanding the actual structure of the poison ivy plant will help with more accurate identification.

 At the base of every poison ivy leaf is a small stem that leads towards the main vine, which houses the poison.
 When identifying poison ivy, the longer leaf stem usually belongs to the leaf in the middle.
-Additionally, the leaves are generally twice as long than they are wide and are between 2 to 6 inches long.
+Additionally, the leaves are generally twice as long as they are wide and are between 2 to 6 inches long.
 The edges of the leaves can either be smooth or frayed with teeth or lobes, while the sides of the leaf can vary in symmetry.
+Many people have trouble distinguishing between poison ivy vs. poison oak as they look similar, but the leaves of the latter have more rounded edges.

 Get rid of poison ivy once and for all